MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 **On Windows:**

+You can launch the administration utility AS AN ADMINISTRATOR (right-click) using the shortcut in the **Start** menu called **Administration Utility**.
+>[!Warning]
+>If your organization has the default powershell execution policy of "Restricted" (common for Windows 10 and Windows Server 2012), you may have issues running the administration utility using the shortcut.
+In that case, either use the alternate option detailed in the next bullet or you can change the execution policy to "Unrestricted."
+Read this article on powershell execution policies for details.

-Open a command-line window with administrator privileges and enter the following commands:
+Alternately, open a command-line window with administrator privileges and enter the following commands:

 |Version|Commands|
 |----|------------|